 Allison Brunner, MI

-Allison Brunner is an editor and writer who enjoys music, art, literature, food, and talking with strangers.
+Allison is an editor and writer who enjoys music, art, literature, food, and talking with strangers.
 Allison graduated as salutatorian of Pepperdine University with her BA in English Literature and minor in Humanities.
-She then earned her TEFL certificate in Barcelona and travelled extensively around Europe.
+She then earned her TEFL certificate in Barcelona and traveled extensively around Europe.
 She has worked in various editing-related capacities at several companies, including Sage Publications, Penguin Random House, John Wiley & Sons, Cydcor, and FP Horak.

 As a Story Terrace writer, Allison interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 When I was four years old, my mother’s youngest sister, Aunt Terri, got married in a large church in Southern California.
 My cousin Danny, who had just turned five, was to be the ring bearer while I would be the flower girl.
 The whole family was excited for the big event, and I was thrilled to be playing a key role.